 Relieving Back Pain

 Back pain is a common problem.
 You can strain back muscles by lifting too much weight or just by moving the wrong way.
 Back strain can be uncomfortable, even painful.
-And it can take weeks to heal.
-To help yourself feel better and prevent future back strains, try these tips:
+And it can take weeks or months to improve.
+To help yourself feel better and prevent future back strains, try these tips.

 Ice reduces muscle pain and swelling.
 It helps most during the first 24 to 48 hours after an injury.

 Wrap an ice pack or a bag of frozen peas in a thin towel.
-(Never place ice directly on your skin.)
+Never put ice directly on your skin.

 Place the ice where your back hurts the most.